 What Smoke Detector Noises Mean

-Smoke detectors save lives, but like many other home accessories, need some TLC.
-However, now that you have five proven solutions for that annoying beeping, you’ll never have to worry about an irritating smoke detector again.
+Smoke detectors save lives, but like many other home accessories, they need some TLC.
+However, now that you have five proven solutions to stop your smoke alarm from beeping, you’ll never have to worry about irritating smoke detector chirping again.